 In addition to being heavily outnumbered, Baum’s lack of battlefield commanding experience was heavily exploited by Major General Stark, who in contrast had a distinguished military career.
 Major General John Stark had commanded men in the American victories at the battles of Trenton, Princeton, and Bunker Hill from late 1776 throughout 1777.

 In a strategic maneuver planned by Stark, Baum’s forces were split in half.
 The separation made it nearly impossible for Baum and his men to communicate with each other.
 This severely worsened the difficulties that Baum already faced in communicating with his men because he had never learned to speak English.

-Baum’s command was defeated by Stark’s forces.
+Baum’s command was defeated by Stark’s forces at the Battle of Bennington on August 16, 1777.
 Lieutenant Colonel Friedrich Baum was mortally wounded in the battle and died of two days later in Bennington, Vermont.